Miles: The New Miles Davis Quintet: Background

-Still under contract to Prestige, an arrangement dating back to January 1951, Davis convinced Avakian to buy out his contract with Prestige.
+Still under contract to Prestige, an arrangement dating back to January 1951, Davis convinced Avakian to buy out his contract.
 The terms of the deal between Avakian and Weinstock allowed Davis to record for Columbia but not release any of the material until Davis fulfilled his remaining duty to Prestige.
-Davis took the quintet into Columbia's studio first, on October 26, to record titles that would be issued on Round About Midnight.
+Davis took the quintet into Columbia's studio on October 26 to record titles that would be issued on Round About Midnight.
 Three weeks later the quintet entered the studio of Rudy Van Gelder in Hackensack, New Jersey, yielding the six titles for this album.
 During the following year, Davis and his quintet would record enough material over two Van Gelder sessions to yield Cookin', Relaxin', Workin', and Steamin' and fulfill their contractual obligation to Prestige.

 Content

 The songs were a mix of pop and jazz standards, items familiar enough to present few problems to the fledgling band, given the Prestige policy of offering no compensation for rehearsal time.
 "The Theme" would continue to be Davis' standard set closer, and Coltrane does not play on "There Is No Greater Love".